notLogi/DELI-cious/README.md

 - Had a couple of switch cases in my cheese and meat class.
 Intellij suggested using yield in my switch cases to set a variable equal to the value returned.
 - Used a couple of stream methods instead of for-loops.
+- Used an integer parser to avoid having to use try-catches

 ## Resources
 - https://www.geeksforgeeks.org/java/enhancements-for-switch-statement-in-java-13/